Stay Off Muddy Trails (and other trail etiquette reminders)

 Bozeman might be growing, but we still share that small town social contract, the ‘Bozeman Way’.
-The folks you see on the trail aren’t strangers, they’re neighbors, or maybe a friend.
 We all live and play under a short list of unwritten but important rules.
 That’s the Bozeman Way, the thing that makes this place feel a little different than everywhere else.
 With lots of new faces around town and a season of trail adventures ahead of us, we thought it might be a good time for a few reminders about those unwritten rules of the trail.
 As GVLT continues to work with landowners and agencies to create more trails, a community of trail users with respect for the land makes our jobs a lot easier.
 It’s that simple.
 Be a good trail user, get more trails!

 Smile, Greet, Nod–

 This is at the core of the Bozeman way.
 In other parts of the country, you might keep your head down as you walk by.
 Here, we look up and we smile, say hello, nod, or wave.
 Sometimes we forget that trails are not only connecting us to the land, they’re connecting us to each other.
 Plus, there’s loads of research on the mental health benefits of smiling, and seeing smiles.
 This is for your health!
 And you might just make someone’s day.